rosealexander/parallel-numerical-integration-openmp/README.md

        		sum += 2.0*func(from+i*h);
 ```
 #### Divide Work by Thread ID:
 In this third test we will try a different approach by assigning a portion of the work to each thread based on their thread ID.
 In this case we will need to make some modifications.
-Here is the reformatted algorithm for numerical integration useing the trapezoid rule.
+Here is the reformatted algorithm for numerical integration using the trapezoid rule.
 ```c
 double trapezium_omp_shared(double from, double to, double n, double (*func)()) {